 Did you know that we can provide e-consultations?

 Click below for online advice and treatment within 1 working dayeConsult Details

 Visit our Research page where we invite you to take part in various research projects.

-The purpose of Ide Lane Friends is to help us access and use your ideas for new projects, and gaining your views as to how the practice can improve and develop.
+The purpose of Friends of Ide Lane Surgery is to help us access and use your ideas for new projects, and gaining your views as to how the practice can improve and develop.

 You can now book your appointment, order your repeat prescription and view your medical record online using our online patient service.
 Available 24 hours a day, it's especially useful when the practice is closed or telephone lines are busy.